-The adverb usage helps to add context to the words findings.
-If verbs are considered action words, then adverbs are the action descriptors that are capable to adding urgency, confusion or other emotions designed to manipulate emotional responses.
-Descriptors make dramatic, the nouns and verbs that they define.
+Adverb usage helps to add context to the word findings.
+If verbs are considered action words, then adverbs are the action descriptors that are capable of adding urgency, confusion, or other emotions designed to manipulate emotional response.
+Descriptors the nouns and verbs that they define more dramatic.

-Working off the assumption that AP News provides the baseline.
-A quick examination of the values shows that the Washington Post has the most adverbs but when examined in the context of the number of words the deviance from AP both Connor Post (opinion article) and New York Post show a greater deviance from AP News.
+Working off of the assumption that AP News provides the baseline, a quick examination of the values shows that the Washington Post has the most adverbs; however, when examined in the context of the number of words, the Connor Post (opinion article) and the New York Post show greater deviance from AP News.
 This positive deviance suggests embellishment, whereas the deviation by the Washington Post and NBC suggests a level of bias in the article.
-The Fox news deviation may possibly be too small to measure for this particular example; however, when combined with the small word count the possibility that a partial fact is being reported must be considered.
+The Fox News deviation may be too small to measure for this particular example; however, when combined with the small word count, the possibility that a partial fact is being reported must be considered.

-While not counted in this example other items of interest included the punctuation deviations and paragraph sentence counts.
-Connor Post and Fox both had the punctuation character "?" in their stories.
-This use of the "?" was of interest for two reasons, first because by asking a question the article provides an entry point to draw in a reader with the hope of engaging the targeted reader into the process.
-The second, most news stories use a period; thus, the use of "?" or "!" are used for special stories that are designed to elicit a response that is most likely emotional.
+While not counted in this example, other items of interest include the punctuation deviations and paragraph sentence counts.
+The Connor Post and Fox both had the punctuation character "?" in their stories.
+This use of the "?" was of interest for two reasons.
+The first reason is that, by asking a question, the article provides an entry point from which it draws in readers, with the hope of engaging them in the process.
+The second is that most news stories use a period; thus, "?" or "!" are used for special stories that are designed to elicit a response that is most likely emotional.

-One other observation that may result in a marker for opinion pieces was the number of sentences in a paragraph.
-In the opinion piece (Connor Post) the vast majority of paragraphs contained three or more sentences.
-This finding was in contrast to all of the other news articles that typically contained single sentence paragraphs or two sentence paragraphs.
+One other observation that may result in a marker for opinion pieces is the number of sentences in a paragraph.
+In the opinion piece (Connor Post), the vast majority of paragraphs contain three or more sentences.
+This finding was in contrast to all of the other news articles, which typically contained single-sentence paragraphs or two-sentence paragraphs.

-As the remaining criteria emerge and the distance from factbased narratives (AP, Reuters, Bloomberg) the differences can be averaged creating the overall tag value for the article.
-This tagged value is used to assist in defining characteristics that will be used to define training data characteristics for use in machine learning algorithms.
-Table 3 contains the overall deviation values for the 6 sources.
-The values for this table were simple averages using equal weighting of inputs (words and verbs).
-The overall % values were divided by 10 to create the measure off μ used to fit the overall article scoring scale.
+As the remaining criteria emerge and deviations from fact-based narratives (AP, Reuters, and Bloomberg) are determined, the differences can be averaged, creating the overall tag values for the articles.
+The tagged value is used to assist in defining characteristics that will be used to define training data characteristics for use in ML algorithms.
+Table 3 contains the overall deviation values for the six sources.
+The values for this table were simple averages obtained through the equal weighting of inputs (words and verbs).
+The overall percentage values were divided by 10 to create the measure off μ , which was used to fit the overall article scoring scale.